dirac-institute/sorcha/docs/overview.rst

 .. warning::
-  For a wide variety of use cases, the user should be able to use surveySimPP straight out of the box.
-We have designed the software in a modular way to make it easier to adapt and modify surveySimPP if needed.
+  For a wide variety of use cases, the user should be able to use Sorcha straight out of the box.
+We have designed the software in a modular way to make it easier to adapt and modify Sorcha if needed.
 As with any open source package, once the user has made modifications to the codebase published in the  `online repository <https://github.com/dirac-institute/survey_simulator_post_processing>`_, **it is the responsibility of the user to confirm these changes provide an accurate result**.

 .. note::
    Contributions are very welcome.
-If there is a feature or functionality not yet available in surveySimPP, we encourage you to propose the feature as an issue in the `repository <https://github.com/dirac-institute/survey_simulator_post_processing/issues>`_ or share your code with the new enhancements.
+If there is a feature or functionality not yet available in Sorcha, we encourage you to propose the feature as an issue in the `repository <https://github.com/dirac-institute/survey_simulator_post_processing/issues>`_ or share your code with the new enhancements.
 Further details can be found on our :ref:`reporting` page.